 adb forward

-command sets up port forwarding between your computer and Android device, useful for debugging purposes.
+The adb forward command sets up port forwarding between your computer (host) and Android device, useful for debugging purposes.

 Example: